wix-incubator/bower-auto-release/README.md

 ### The `--git-repo` option

-By default the output of your project is pushed to a branch on the its own repository (designated by the `GIT_REMOTE_URL` environment variable).
+By default the output of your project is pushed to a branch on its own repository (designated by the `GIT_REMOTE_URL` environment variable).
 You can change this by pointing to a different repository using the `--git-repo` option.

 For example: `bower-auto-release --git-repo git@github.com:wix/my-library-bower-component`